-A quoted key starts with the leading quote character and ends when the matching quote character is found along with a trailing colon (there may be white space between the closing quote and the colon).
-A key is invalid if it contains two or more instances of a quote character separated from : \ by zero or more space characters where the quote character in one is a single quote and the quote character in another is the double quote.
+A key is invalid if it contains two or more instances of a quote character separated from : by zero or more space characters where the quote character in one is a single quote and the quote character in another is the double quote.
 In this case the key cannot be quoted with either character so that the separator from the key and value can be identified unambiguously.